Historic Montford in Asheville, NC is a beautiful destination for restaurants, Shakespeare in the Park, and Bed and Breakfasts.

 Take A Haunted Comedy LaZoom Bus Tour

-Full disclosure that LaZoom is located in downtown Asheville.
+LaZoom is actually located in Downtown Asheville.
 However, some of their comedy bus tours head straight through Asheville’s Historic Montford District.

 LaZoom offers different comedy tours, some for the entire family and others for the legal drinking age crowd.

-For Tom’s birthday, we booked the LaZoom Ghost Bus Tour.
-You’ll walk into a kitschy bar full of overly happy tour guides and cat pillows.
+For one of Tom’s birthdays, we booked the LaZoom Ghost Bus Tour.
+Walk into a kitschy bar full of overly happy tour guides and cat pillows.

-Zelda Fitzgerald stole my heart at the former Highland Hospital location… although she did hump a bush in the rain.
+Zelda Fitzgerald stole our hearts at the former Highland Hospital location… although she did hump a bush in the rain.
 Just grab a drink, y’all.
 You are in for a wild wide.

 We suggest purchasing tickets in advance.
-Get there early, too, as you board the bus based on your arrival order.
+Get there early, too, since you board the bus based on your arrival order.

-Oh, and if your tour doesn’t make stops, be sure you do your business before getting on the bus.
+Oh, and if your tour doesn’t make stops, be sure to do your business before getting on the bus.
 An hour is a long time after a beer or two.

 LaZoom Comedy Bus Tours | 76 Biltmore Ave, Asheville, NC 28801

 Typically, though, there is a holiday tour of the Montford homes along with garden and cemetery tours.
-We’ve seen the Gray Line Trolley back in action, though.
+As mentioned above, the Gray Line Trolley is back in action, though.

 We find it fun to park along the road and go for a walk, creating our own personalized walking tour.